ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 In this case, edwards25519 as defined in {{?RFC8032}}, also known as Ed25519 from the [Networking and Cryptography library (NaCL)](https://nacl.cr.yp.to/).

 If present, hashing the `content` needs to compute the same hash as stated by the `content.hash` field on the event.
-If it should be ommited, it needs to be set to null (primitive 22 or `0xf6` in CBOR) to keep the array it's contained in of length three.
+If it should be omitted, it needs to be set to null (primitive 22 or `0xf6` in CBOR) to keep the array it's contained in of length three.

-The Hash of a signed event (and the `previous` field of the next event) is the SHA256 of `eventData` and `signature` bytes concataneted.
+The Hash of a signed event (and the `previous` field of the next event) is the SHA256 of `eventData` and `signature` bytes concatenated.

 ## Cipherlinks